Creating a Custom Shell

 p10k configure

-9. Building a Customization
+9. Building a Customization¶

-If a customization you want is not available, you can build it as this step by step explains for colorizing the cat command's output.
-NOTE: This example ccat is available for install using brew or apt, but provides an example of how you might go about installing when it is not available through your native package manager.
+is available for install using brew or apt, but provides an example of how you might go about installing when it is not available through your native package manager.

-First make sure go is installed.
+First make sure go

 sudo apt install golang-go